webclinic017/CookieFlutter-Django/README.rst

 Overview
 ---------
 Octopod Spork is a spin off of Cookiecutter Django.
-It is customized for my workflow and includes features such as gis tools, web scraping tools, data science tools, celery voulumes, a react frontend on port 3000 and a flutter frontend.
+It is customized for my workflow and includes features such as gis tools, web scraping tools, data science tools, celery voulumes, and a flutter frontend.

 Usage (Backend)